vGrapmanis/zolePointApp/README.md

 - scan qr code with your device

 To run it smoothly be sure your pc and device are connected to the same network.

+PS.
+In case Node is not recognised, restart VisualStudioCode.